Home Page of

 Phone (703) 993-8054 Fax (703) 993-8124 E-mail

-The Fourth Edition of Regulatory Takings is available on-line through Lexis.com.
+The Fifth Edition of Regulatory Takings (2012), including current supplement, is available on-line through Lexis.com.

 The only comprehensive treatise on the relationship between government's regulatory powers and private property owners' rights now is available on the web as part of the Lexis® service.
 Sign on at Lexis.com, then enter "Regulatory Takings" as your desired source.